VachelHU/EvoNet/README.md

-# ESGRN
+# EvoNet
-This project implements the State Graph Recurrent Networks proposed in [1]
+This project implements the Evolutionary State Graph Neural Network proposed in [1], which is a GNN-based method for time series analysis.

 ## Compatibility

-Code is compatible with tensorflow version 1.1.0 and Pyhton 3.6.2.
+Code is compatible with tensorflow version 1.2.0 and Pyhton 3.6.2.

 Some Python module dependencies are listed in `requirements.txt`, which can be easily installed with pip: